fipenly/awesome-fivem/README.md

 A curated list of resources or projects related to FiveM.

-If you found this list helpful, please leave a star rating.

 ## Resources

 - [ox_core](https://github.com/CommunityOx/ox_core) - Player and vehicle management and persistence for FiveM.